-In this work, we first refine immiscible diffusion to a broader concept: a diffusion process with reduced mixtures of diffusion trajectories (flows) from different images.
-We find that generated images are stably correlated to their noise origins, which makes the mixing of diffusion trajectories unnecessary.
-This resolves the diversity concerns of immiscible diffusion.
-We then explore immiscible diffusion's benefits step-by-step, demonstrating how the miscibility reduction eventually leads to boosts on diffusion models.
-With the refined definition, we accordingly offer a few new immiscible diffusion implementations including KNN and image scaling, which satisfy the improved concept but either do not qualify for an assignment or even involve no image-noise pairings.
-Extensive experiments are performed to examine the performance of the immiscible diffusion family, where we observe consistent training efficiency boosts on various baseline models including consistency models~\cite{consistency_model}, flow matching~\cite{flow_matching} and DDIM~\cite{DDIM}.
+Extensive experiments are performed to examine the performance of the new immiscible diffusion family, where we observe consistent training efficiency boosts on various baseline models including consistency models~\cite{consistency_model}, flow matching~\cite{flow_matching} and DDIM~\cite{DDIM}.
 Further experiments see similar boosts across diverse image generation tasks including unconditional and conditional ones, different stages (training and fine-tuning), and various image datasets such as CIFAR-10~\cite{CIFAR10}, ImageNet~\cite{IMAGENET} and MSCOCO~\cite{mscoco}.
-The immiscible diffusion family is subsequently extended to tasks outside image generation such as image in-painting and out-painting and robotics planning~\cite{diffusion_policy}, where the coherent performance enhancements support its robustness.
+Moreover, the immiscible diffusion family is subsequently extended to tasks outside image generation such as image in-painting and out-painting and robotics planning~\cite{diffusion_policy}, where the coherent performance enhancements support its robustness.
 Thorough discussion is provided to distinct immiscible diffusion to other training efficiency improvement methods, and to compare between the implementations.
 Our contributions are summarized as follows,

-\begin{itemize} \item We extend immiscible diffusion to an implementation-agnostic concept, characterized by reduced mixture (miscibility) of diffusion trajectories from different images.
+\begin{itemize} \item We extend immiscible diffusion~\cite{immiscible_diffusion_nips} to an implementation-agnostic concept, characterized by reduced mixture (miscibility) of diffusion trajectories from different images.
 Our experiments show that generated images are stably correlated with their noise origins, relieving concerns on immiscible diffusion's generation diversity.
 Systematic feature analysis clarifies how immiscible diffusion enhances diffusion training.

-\item Based on improved immiscible diffusion, we design a family of implementations, including the KNN, image scaling.
+\item Based on the improved immiscible diffusion concept, we design a family of implementations, including the KNN, image scaling.
 These methods are more efficient to linear assignment, and feature analysis shows that they both effectively reduce the miscibility of diffusion trajectories.